Your website just got a boost!

 How Could GoDaddy Allow This?

 In my own tests, CDNs (content delivery networks) slow down my web site.
-I don’t want a CDN, so I followed the directions to turn this off and got the worst surprise yet, the toggle to turn the has been removed.
+I don’t want a CDN, so I followed the directions to turn this off and got the worst surprise yet, the toggle to turn the CDN off has been removed.
 CloudFlare is now mandatory?
 Does GoDaddy not know that CloudFlare has been hacked?
 Does GoDaddy not know that CloudFlare acts as a Man-in-the-Middle attack breaking browser to server SSL encryption?
 This is one of the final moves for the complete destruction of privacy on the planet earth, as far as the Internet goes.
-CloudFlare is a private company with no authority do what it is doing.
+CloudFlare is a private company with no particular authority–as compared to you, me, or GoDaddy–to do what it is doing.

 How did CloudFlare Get so Much Power?